iamtheblackunicorn/Harpo/README.md

 ### Importing

-Import the numeric encryption like this:
+Import all functions like this:

 ```dart
 import 'package:harpo/harpo.dart';